-If you are making a visit to the Tal Barahi temple, then you can choose to take a prolonged tour of the entire Fewa Lake.
-However, it may cost you some extra bucks.
-But it is money well spent.
+If you are visiting the Tal Barahi temple, you have the option of taking a longer tour of the entire Phewa Lake.
+However, it may come with an additional expense.
+However, it was money well spent.

-Fewa Lake is 4km long and 1.5 km wide.
-You can choose to explore the lake by kayaking.
-Kayaking in the Fewa Lake may be a bit expensive but worth the effort.
+Phewa Lake is 4 kilometres long and 1.5 kilometres wide.
+Kayaking is an excellent way to explore the lake.
+Kayaking in Phewa Lake is a tad pricey but well worth the effort.

-If Hindu folklore and pristine waters are your cup of tea, then the Tal Barahi temple is a must visit.
-Even if they do not belong to your liking, then you can spend your time by feeding the aquatic life that inhabits its waters.
+If Hindu Mythology and pristine lakes are your things, the Tal Barahi temple is a must-see.
+Even if they aren't to your taste, you can spend your time feeding the aquatic species that live in the area.

 We offer a Pokhara day tour and a Pokhara tour that includes a visit to the Tal Barahi temple in Phewa Lake among many others!